 If you have insights and suggestions about Agile project management principles leave a comment below.
 We love to hear from you!

-For the best suggestion or comment, we will send an Agile T-Shirt as a gift to your address.
+For the best suggestion or comment on Agile project management principles to be added here, we will send an Agile T-Shirt as a gift to your address.

 What is the difference between Agile and Scrum?

 Agile is a general framework that sets the rules for the iterative approach for product development.
 Scrum is a specific Agile method with rules on how teams develop products.

 What’s the optimum size of an Agile team?

 Agile is based on lean principles and the size of the team is a critical factor in the success of the project.
 The optimal size is 4-7 people in the team, anything more than 10 is just too much.
 For huge projects, teams are divided into autonomous sub-teams, each team consists of 4-7 people.
 For wider group meetings a representative from each team attends those meetings sometimes called Scrum of Scrum.